shearwaterintl/typeform_data/README.md

 ### Questions & answers

-The response data you get back is represented using classes with defined relationships:
+The response data you get back is represented using classes with defined relationships.
+All `TypeformData::*` objects should be treated as immutable.

 ```
 typeform.responses.first.answers.first.typeform == typeform